seriyps/rebar3_bench/README.md

   --save-baseline    save benchmark data to file with this name [default:
                      _tip]
-  --baseline         use data stored in file as baseline [default: _tip]
+  --baseline         use data stored in file as baseline [default: _tip] --callback-style   naming of benchmark and benchmark options functions
+                     (new | legacy) [default: legacy]
 ```